sjmikler/playsound3/README.md

     """
 ```

 It requires one argument - the path to the file with the sound you'd like to play.
-This may be a local file, or a URL.
+This should be a local file.
 There's an optional second argument, block, which is set to True by default.
 Setting it to False makes the function run asynchronously.

 ## Supported systems